Using SAML for Single-Sign-On to the Lumen Platform Control Portal

 • The user experience when clicking that button is that the user is prompted for credentials (if the user is not hitting the website from within the domain itself) and once provided, the user is automatically logged into the Lumen Cloud portal.
 Because they used Single Sign On and SAML, they did NOT have to enter their Lumen Cloud account credentials, but rather, were able to use their regular network credentials.

-Customers with an existing SAML configuration as of Friday, February 10, 2023 6:00:00 AM MNT will need to update their signing certificate for use with their IdP with the following text:
+Customers with an existing SAML configuration as of Tuesday, February 13, 2023 will need to update their signing certificate for use with their IdP with the following text:

 -----BEGIN CERTIFICATE-----